entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 174. Number of inframarginal cristae: one (1) or two (1).
 > Xue *et al*. (in prep.), Character 174.

+> - Character 174 is contingent on Character 173.
 > - The coding of the new Xitun actinolepid is ?.

 175. The groove of the path of the ramus mandibularis internus VII: absent(0); present(1).